Voice over IP (VoIP) has become the preferred method for businesses to communicate vocally, both internally and with customers and partners.

 The best way to do this is to focus on a few key factors that can make or break a VoIP headset’s overall performance.

-To this end, we’ve scoured the Internet for the best VoIP headsets, focusing on stable connectivity, comfort, price, and of course good audio quality.
+To this end, we’ve tested dozens of models to find the best VoIP headsets, focusing on stable connectivity, comfort, price, and of course good audio quality.
 Each of these headphones brings something to the table, so be sure to read through the whole review to find the best fit for your needs.

-If you work in a noisy or open-office environment, for example, check out the Jabra Evolve 75 with exceptional noise cancellation for concentration.
-If you’re on a budget, the Logitech H600 offers great value for money.
+For example, if you work in a noisy or open-office environment, check out the Jabra Evolve 75 with its exceptional noise cancellation.
+If you’re on a tight budget, then the Logitech H600 offers great value for money, without sacrificing audio quality.
 And if outstanding audio and microphone quality is a deciding factor, Sennheiser’s MB 660 UC MS has you covered, with 30-hour battery life to boot.